Bioethics is a diverse area of study. It includes, but is not limited to:

 Great efforts are focused on exploring previously rarely-chartered areas and innovative conceptual and methodological approaches.
 This research typically involves aspects of many different academic disciplines.

-Staff at the Centre actively collaborate with researchers from such diverse disciplines as:
+Staff at the Department actively collaborate with researchers from such diverse disciplines as:

 Academic and public engagement

-The Bioethics Centre hosts a biennial conference to draw together bioethics researchers throughout New Zealand and beyond to present and discuss theirs and others work.
+The Department of Bioethics hosts a biennial conference to draw together bioethics researchers throughout New Zealand and beyond to present and discuss theirs and others work.

-However the Centre is committed not only to research-informed teaching in its extensive educational program, but also to active engagements with social and public policy issues at local, national and international levels.
+However, the Department is committed not only to research-informed teaching in its extensive educational program, but also to active engagements with social and public policy issues at local, national and international levels.

-Centre staff members are are present on a number of national committees such as the National Ethics Advisory Committee (NEAC) and the Health Research Council Ethics Committee (HREC), as well as University of Otago ethics committees.
+Our staff members are present on a number of national committees such as the National Ethics Advisory Committee (NEAC) and the Health Research Council Ethics Committee (HREC), as well as University of Otago ethics committees.

 Members of staff have also been involved in drafting codes of ethics for health professional bodies.